Countertop Care and Maintenance

 To enrich the color or to remove scratches, soapstone is often rubbed with mineral oil to bring out the natural beauty.
 To remove scratches or restore the color, apply mineral oil to the surface with a dry cloth.
 After 10 minutes, wipe the surface with a dry towel to remove any excess oil.
 Many people will do this once a month, while others wait for two to three months.
 You will know when it is time to oil your surface when water spills leave behind a noticeable mark.

-If you have any additional questions about cleaning your natural stone, quartz or compact surface countertop contact your local Cutting Edge Countertops or call ahead to schedule an appointment to visit one of our showrooms located in Perrysburg, Noblesville, S. Indianapolis, Troy and Wixom.
+If you have any additional questions about cleaning your natural stone, quartz or compact surface countertop contact your local Cutting Edge Countertops or call ahead to schedule an appointment to visit one of our showrooms located in Perrysburg, Noblesville, Delaware, S. Indianapolis, and Wixom.